simhib/payinfo/README.md

 * taxCalculation.ts

 Made the taxCalculation seperate so test can be run.
 This will test the tax calculations for diffrent annual salaries.
-Test were added for the payslip aswell that will test the outcome for a certain input.
+Test is in the following file
+* payslip.spec.ts

 ## Setup ##
 Clone the repocitory to your local machine and make sure Node.js is install `https://nodejs.org/en/`.
 Then in the root folder of the project run